schim-app/schim/docs/developer/model.rst

 derived from the class :ref:`CompositeObject`, which in turn inherits :ref:`Object`.

-The core feature that composite objects have is that they contain a list (by inheriting QList as well) of objects they are composed of.
+The core differentiator between primitive and composite objects is that composite objects have is that they contain a list (by inheriting QList as well) of objects they are composed of.

 .. doxygenclass:: CompositeObject